| KickAss

 As many as 9% claim they lost money by responding to phony e-mail scams.

 A whopping 39% admit to clicking on links embedded within the spam!
+To me

 this is truly shocking, because I had assumed that Internet users were